Psychiatric Technician (Aide)

 Asheville-Buncombe Technical Community College

 This program is a great fit for aspiring psychiatric technicians as it requires coursework such as general psychology, children in crisis, counseling, substance abuse counseling, and more.
-In total, students must complete 68 credits to earn their associate degree.
-The certificate is only 17 credits.
+Students must complete 68 credits in total to earn their associate degree, while the certificate requires only 17 credits.

 • Location: Asheville, NC